 All ADA renovations of City Parks will take place on currently owned City property.
 No acquisitions are planned.
-AMENDED- all sidewalks will be installed on City Right of Ways.

 In addition to City funds, the HACD is in the process of filing for a 9% LIHTC tax credit to be used for a complete renovation of several units within the Housing Authority.
 The estimated year of application is 2015.